notsniped/discord-snipe-bot/README.md

 # Discord Snipe Bot
 ![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&lines=You+can+snipe+message+content;You+can+editsnipe+message+content)

 This is a bot made with the same message content sniping API from isobot and Arch bot.
-It's default prefix is -, however you can also set a custom prefix to your liking.
+The bot uses built-in Discord slash commands (`/`), so all commands start with the `/` prefix.

-To run it, go into the 'bot_token' variable in the 'USER CONFIG' part of the code.
-Enter your bot token inside the empty variable.
+To run it, go into config.json in the project folder.
+Enter your bot token for the "token" value.
 You can get your Discord bot token from https://discord.com/developers.

-Also in the same part of the code, replace 'EMPTY_USERNAME#0000' in the owner variable with your Discord username.
+In the code, replace 'EMPTY_USERNAME#0000' in the `owner` variable with your Discord username. (found within the User Configuration section)

 # How to Use
 ### Installation